Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the rules applicable to final pay and deductions from wages?

-Deductions from wages are only permitted if agreed in the employment contract or provided for in the applicable CBA.
+Deductions from wages are permitted if agreed in the employment contract or provided for in the applicable CBA.

 What payroll and payment records must be maintained?